svenvermeulen/platform-go-challenge/README.md

 The token should be included as a bearer token in an authorization header, which is supplied in the `curl` examples above.

+A production-ready version would include more tests, and timeouts when fetching data from external services, potentially also graceful degradation.